drandreaskrueger/chainhammer/docs/substrate_recipes.md

 * https://polkadot.js.org/apps/#/explorer?rpc=ws://127.0.0.1:9944
 * Registering custom types - Additional types used by runtime modules can be added when a new instance of the API is created.
 This is necessary if the runtime modules use types which are not available in the base Substrate runtime. https://polkadot.js.org/api/api/#registering-custom-types

+Gave up when `cargo build` did not result in `kitchen-node`.
+Faulty instructions.
+Reported:

 # issues